 Even if you live in a sunny place, you may be deprived of vitamin D in the fall and winter.
 A study in the Journal of Investigative Medicine found vitamin D plays a crucial role in immune regulation.
 And, it is also linked to sharper thinking and better emotional health.

 Fall is a time to celebrate and enjoy time with friends and family.
-If you are feeling more than just a little down this season, speak with a Banner Health specialist or speak with one of our Banner Nurse Now nurses at 844-259-9494 to get support.
+If you are feeling more than just a little down this season, speak with a Banner Health specialist.
 You could be suffering from seasonal affective disorder or something else.
 Our behavioral health specialists can recommend self-care, psychotherapy or medications to help.